Heiswill/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that display the result of breath to the power love a script that converts from binary to decimal a script that prints all possible combinations of two letters except"oo"
+a script that display the result of breath to the power love a script that converts from binary to decimal a script that prints all possible combinations of two letters except"oo" a script that prints a number in two decimal places